eriktoller/stress_displacement_calcualtor/README.md

 A log file, `log.txt`, is created with all the variable data and time stamp.

+This program has been developed using *Microsoft Visual Stuido* and some only the `.cpp` file is included in the repository.

 ## Instructions
 To generate plot for stresses filed (here only for gravity at the moment) follow the following procedure:
 1. Run `bin_write.m`